I Got Instagram's 'Italian Bob' & It's My Favourite Haircut Ever

 At the beginning of the year everyone was obsessed with the 'carved bob' — the ends not bluntly sliced but intricately carved so that the cut boasts weighty volume.
-In the spring we couldn't get enough of the 'boy bob', which is super short with a focus on undone texture.
-This summer, however, it's all about the 'Italian bob', a style that has taken both Instagram and TikTok by storm.
+Then we couldn't get enough of the 'boy bob', which is super short with a focus on undone texture.
+Right now, however, it's all about the 'Italian bob', a style that has taken both Instagram and TikTok by storm.

 Advertisement